 We entered into an employment agreement with each of the named executive officers listed in the Summary Compensation Table above.
-The employment agreements provide for an indefinite term of employment until terminated under the terms of the agreement, payment of a base salary (as adjusted by the Compensation Committee from time to time), equity awards under the Company's Amended and Restated 2012 Equity Incentive Plan (or any successor plan) as determined by the Compensation Committee, and benefits generally made available to the Company's senior leadership.
+The employment agreements provide for an indefinite term of employment until terminated under the terms of the agreement, payment of a base salary (as adjusted by the Compensation Committee from time to time), equity awards under the 2012 Plan (or any successor plan) as determined by the Compensation Committee, and benefits generally made available to the Company's senior leadership.